When I was 23, I didn’t know anything skincare except that it was expensive. I was chubby, and I had some acne issues.

 If you can’t identify any active ingredient, there could be 2 scenarios:

-- scenario #1: the product is of a very poor quality one, mostly composed of water and natural extracts (fancy name for water).
+- scenario #1: the product is of a very poor quality one, composed of water and natural extracts (fancy name for water).

-- scenario #2: the product does not address a particular skin concern, yet is intended to preserve a skin that is already in good condition and to make it feel soft.
-This is the case, the product won’t do much for you.
-It might experience a very pleasant initial feeling right after application, but that’s it.
+- scenario #2: the product does not address a particular skin concern and is intended to preserve a skin that is already in good condition and to make it feel soft.
+This is the case of basic moisturizers that lock in pre-existing moisture.
 Be wary of natural extracts as well.
 Most of the times, they’re so diluted that it’s impossible to notice any benefits (same principle as homeopathic remedies).

 Big brands are becoming increasingly aware that the order of the ingredients in the list counts; for example, the Aveeno Shampoo proudly claims that oat extract is the first ingredient.
-This is very important; however, we don’t know how diluted is the extract but I can appreciate the effort for transparency.
+This is very important.
+I don’t know how diluted is the extract but I can appreciate the effort for transparency.

 Some indie brands are making a difference by using hydrosols or floral water as first ingredients and/or avoid free glycerin (it means they use natural extracts in glycerin instead of just glycerin).
 This is definitely an improvement and something to look forward to.